 EZ-03: Promotion of Rural Growth Centres as Trading Hub of the Rural Area.
+Justification provide earning capacity for their locally recruited employees and the opportunity for services to be offered to support the businesses.

 Promoting rural growth centres as trading hubs in rural areas can contribute to the economic development of rural communities by facilitating trade and commerce, creating employment opportunities, and promoting local entrepreneurship.